Qovery/documentation/website/docs/security-and-compliance/backup-and-restore.md

 ### Services

-Take a look at the desired service to know how they are backup.
+Take a look at the desired service to know how they are backed up.

 ## Restore